Tabrisrp/google-knowledge-phone-number/README.txt

 Tags: rich-snippets, google, phone number, seo, knowledge graph Requires at least: 3.5.1
 Tested up to: 4.0
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add JSON-LD markup in your WordPress website, to display your company's phone number(s) on Google Knowledge Panels
+Add JSON-LD markup in your WordPress website, to display your company's phone number(s) on Google Knowledge Panels.

 == Description ==

-see https://support.google.com/webmasters/answer/4620709?hl=en for more information about this
+You can now include your company's number in search results.

+By using this plugin on your official site, Google will be able to display it in the Knowledge panel for some searches.

+For now, there is a defined list of phone numbers that can be included :

+* customer service
+* technical support
+* billing support
+* bill payment
+* sales
+* reservations
+* credit card support
+* emergency
+* baggage tracking
+* roadside assistance
+* package tracking

+Additionally, You will be able to set some options for each type of number, like the served areas, languages spoken and more.

+For more information, you can read the official page : https://support.google.com/webmasters/answer/4620709?hl=en

 == Installation ==